Legal Resource Guide During the COVID-19 Pandemic*

 The San Francisco Housing Authority is open at their 1815 Egbert Ave. office during normal business hours for mandatory functions such as recertifications, inspections, and changes in status.
 However, response times are slower than normal.

 Housing law rules & resources in San Francisco and statewide are likely to change frequently.
-For the most up to date resources, visit the Eviction Defense Collaborative’s website here.
-The Eviction Defense Collaborative (EDC) has resources and sample letters on their site in multiple languages.
-The San Francisco Housing Rights Committee is still providing tenant counseling over the phone at (415) 703- 8644 (Mon-Thurs, 1-5pm.)
+For the most up to date resources, visit the Mayor’s Office of Housing and Community Development website.
+The San Francisco Housing Rights Committee is still providing tenant counseling over the phone at (415) 703- 8644 (Mon-Thurs, 1-5pm).

 If you are a current housing client, please call your Open Door Legal attorney to check in.
 If you are not a current client but have housing-related legal issues, please call (415) 735-4124 to schedule a remote intake, or schedule one online here.